cosparks/event_wizard/README.md

 - I want to be able to schedule an event with date, start time and location
 - I would like to be able to come back to the event to add/change information
 - I want to view the event alongside any other events that I have created
-- when I access a stored event, I want to see the date and time, so I can clearly visualize my schedule
+- I want to be able to save my events so I can come back and edit them later

 #### User 2:
 - I want to schedule a concert with a date, start time and location